warelab/gramene-mongodb/maps/README.md

 ```

 store the function in a fastbit partition.
 Since features on a map are sorted (check .part.txt), doing the projection is linear in the number of
 intervals in the function and the number of features on the map.
-Otherwise, n lg m where lg m is at most ~15.
-Have the code decide whether to do the linear scan
-or the binary search based on m and n? if n << m, do binary search, otherwise linear scan.